|The Frankfurt-Tipp rating:|

-In a picturesque valley lives a small ladybird with his family.
+In a picturesque valley, a little ladybug lives with his family.
 When he is to learn to fly, he is separated from his parents and siblings.
-On his own, the little ladybird hides in a sugar bowl left behind by people.
-Too stupid, though, that other little animals also want to discover this rare treasure and claim it for themselves.
-A group of black ants are trying to get the can to their den.
+Left all on his own, the little ladybug hides in a sugar bowl left behind by humans.
+Too bad other little animals discover this rare treasure and want to claim it for their own.
+A group of black ants want to take the can to their lair.
 But they are attacked by a troop of evil red ants who want the sweet gold for themselves.
-Now the little ladybird and the black ants join forces to bring the sugar bowl safely to the construction site.
-But the way there is more difficult and more dangerous than expected - and the red ants can't be taken down that easily…
+Now the little ladybird and the black ants join forces to bring the sugar bowl safely to the burrow.
+But getting there is more difficult and dangerous than they thought - and the red ants won't be lost that easily either.

-Almost ten years ago Hélène Giraud and Thomas Szabo gave the viewers an original and endearing insight into the life of insects with the animation series "Minuscule".
-In 78 4 to 6 minute long clips, real landscape shots were mixed with animated insects.
-The series became a complete success not only in France, which is why the two filmmakers felt confirmed in their intention to produce a movie from the world of cute insects.
+Nearly ten years ago, Hélène Giraud and Thomas Szabo allowed viewers an original as well as endearing glimpse into the lives of insects with the animated series Minuscule.
+In 78 clips, each 4 to 6 minutes long, real landscape shots were mixed with animated insects.
+The series was a resounding success, and not only in France, which is why the two filmmakers felt confirmed in their plan to make a feature film about the world of the cute insects.
 While the style of the series was to be maintained, the narrative structure had to change completely.
-While the series consisted of a series of short, self-contained stories, the film was supposed to tell a great adventure.
+While the series consisted of a series of short, self-contained stories, the film was to tell a very big adventure.

-Hélène Giraud and Thomas Szabo have created an incredibly magical film, which is sometimes extremely funny, sometimes just beautiful and then again very exciting.
-Although this is especially recommended for small children, adults also have a lot of fun with the capers of the small insects.
-Whether it's the prolific fly gang that makes life difficult for the ladybird, the lovable ant troop that tries with all its tricks to get the sugar bowl built, or a little hairy spider in whose house the ladybird suddenly finds himself, all of this is so lovingly and humorously realized that the almost 90 minutes of the film literally fly by.
-A great family movie and therefore also: Absolutely worth seeing!
+Hélène Giraud and Thomas Szabo have created an incredibly enchanting film that is at times extremely funny, at times just beautiful, and at other times has become very exciting.
+Even though this is especially recommended for young children, adults will also have a lot of fun watching the capers of the little insects.
+Whether it's the chavvy gang of flies that makes life difficult for the ladybug, the lovable troop of ants that tries every trick in the book to get the sugar bowl to the burrow, or a small hairy spider in whose house the ladybug suddenly finds himself, all of this is so lovingly and humorously realized that the nearly 90 minutes of the film literally fly by.
+A great family film and therefore also: Absolutely worth seeing!